johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ## Missional movements ##

+A people movement
-A *people movement* represents an informally-organised grouping of people and organisations who are dedicated to achieving shared political, social, or artistic ideas, ideals and goals.
+: represents an informally-organised grouping of people and organisations, dedicated to achieving shared political, social, or artistic ideas, ideals and goals.

+A missional movement
-A *missional movement* represents an informally-organised grouping of people and organisations who are dedicated to serving God's eternal purpose.
+: represents an informally-organised grouping of people and organisations, dedicated to serving God's eternal purpose.

-John 3:8
-:	The wind blows (breathes) where it wills; and though you hear its sound, yet you neither know where it comes from, nor where it is going.
-So it is with everyone born of the Spirit.

-Ultimately, the Holy Spirit is responsible for governing the wild, haphazard growth of a missional, discipling movement, which is capable of impacting and transforming an entire region.

--	It is the Holy Spirit who inspires a missional movement, by taking hold of a community, implanting in them a vision larger than any individual or single organisation.

--	It is the Holy Spirit who is able to direct how and where to establish our efforts and energy.[^cf43]

 ### Increase ###

-Whereas commercial organisations invariably exercise *hierarchical  control* over assets—including management, brand identity, reputation and property—a missional movement focusses upon *equipping* and *sending* people, usually without the benefit of significant assets, who operate autonomously, based upon agreed, shared values.[^cf44]
+Missional movements grow through the forming of disciples who make disciples, who make disciples (see [The Commissioning of Messianic Community] and [The Structures of Messianic Community].

-Missional movements thus grow as new members and groups are discipled not only to *believe* in core values, but also to *realign their lives* accordingly, in order to effect their own contexts and futures.
+Disciples do more than simply *believe* in missional values: they *embody* core beliefs and values by realigning their lives, in order to affect their own contexts and futures — including making disciples...who make disciples...who make disciples and so on.

 ### Reproduction ###